near/wasmtime/cranelift/codegen/src/isa/zkasm/docs/architecture.md

 For more details, see the [machine spec](https://github.com/0xPolygonHermez/zkevm-techdocs/blob/main/zkevm-architecture/v.1.1/zkevm-architecture.pdf).

-## Alternatives considered
+## Why Cranelift and alternatives considered

+Here are the qualities of Cranelift compiler make it a good fit for this task:
+- Cranelift -> WASM is a well-supported path with high-quality optimization passes
+- Cranelift provides a very flexible model for writing lowering rules from generic Cranelift IR to target ISA which would allow us to incrementally improve the quality of generated code
+- Cranelift supports [tools for formal verification](https://www.cs.cornell.edu/~avh/veri-isle-preprint.pdf) of lowering rules which is especially important in ZK context

+We also considered a few other alternatives:

-### Direct WASM -> ZK ASM compilation
+### Direct WASM -> zkAsm compilation

-We’ve built a prototype for this approach: https://github.com/akashin/zkwasm/
+We’ve built a [prototype](https://github.com/akashin/zkwasm/) for this approach and discovered the following trade-offs:

 Pros:
 - Easy to work with, simple and small codebase
 Cons:
 - Hard to generate efficient code, need to implement all standard compiler optimizations
+- Larger instruction set to support: WASM is around 400 instructions today, while Cranelift IR is only 100

 ### LLVM